 Viral conjunctivitis is highly contagious, usually for 10-12 days from onset as long as the eyes are red.
-Patients should avoid touching their eyes, shaking hands, and sharing towels, among other activities.
+Patients should avoid touching their eyes, shaking hands, and sharing towels, napkins, pillow cases, and other fomites, among other activities.
 Transmission may occur through accidental inoculation of viral particles from the patient's hands or by contact with infected upper respiratory droplets, fomites, or contaminated swimming pools.
 The infection usually resolves spontaneously within 2-4 weeks.

 Signs and symptoms of viral conjunctivitis may include the following:

 See Clinical Presentation for more details.